Test ID: CYCL Cyclospora Stain, Feces

 Clinical Information

-Cyclospora cayetanensis oocysts are traditionally detected by modified acid-fast staining, in which the oocysts stain bright pink-red.
-However, the modified safranin stain has been shown to provide increased sensitivity over modified acid-fast method and produces a more rapid result.
-It is the method used in our laboratory to detect Cyclospora cayetanensis oocysts in fecal sediment.
+C cayetanensis oocysts are traditionally detected by modified acid-fast staining in which the oocysts stain bright pink red.(1,2) However, the modified safranin stain has been shown to provide increased sensitivity over the modified acid-fast method and produces a more rapid result.
+It is the method used in the Mayo Clinic Parasitology Laboratory to detect C cayetanensis oocysts in fecal sediment.

 Interpretation